Take Your Studio Where Few Studios Have Gone Before

 Although today’s children are bombarded with technology, we, at Tonara believe we can use technology in the best possible way, to give students a multimedia assignment, thereby encouraging them to become addicted to music in the real world!
 Tonara utilizes A.I. technology to hear the students practice.
 (No logging in your practice time; but instead, actual practice!)
 Regular communication with students to build community, as well as studio management are added bonuses!

-Lou Ann Pope, Creative Director of Tonara, is a graduate of Bowling Green State University in Bowling Green, OH, with a Bachelor of Music degree in Piano Performance with emphasis on Pedagogy.
+Lou Ann Pope, Creative Education Specialist for Tonara, is a graduate of Bowling Green State University in Bowling Green, OH, with a Bachelor of Music degree in Piano Performance with emphasis on Pedagogy.
 She also holds a Master’s Degree in Piano Pedagogy from S.M.U. in Dallas.
 She taught for 4 years at Harper College in the Chicago area, and was the Co-Coordinator for the Piano Pedagogy Department at the University of Michigan for 5 years.
 She currently teaches from her home with a studio and at Dalton State College.

 3 Master Keys To Teach Music Theory More Effectively